Yarr/Yarr/docs/localdb.md

 - 'status': enabled/disabled to upload data
 - 'key': DCS keyword (key list is written in the database config file `${HOME}/.yarr/localdb/database.json`)
 - 'num': DCS data number (the combination of DCS keyword and this number specify the DCS data in data file)
 - 'description': the description of the DCS data
 - 'path': path to DCS data file
+- 'mode': the mode of DCS setting (e.g. CV) (option)
+- 'setting': DCS setting parameter (option)
 - 'chip': chip name related with DCS data (option: if not specified this field, DCS data is stored associated with all chips tested in the specific scan)

 ```json